mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows.md

     If you don't migrate your data, the new, docker-compose-managed containers will start out empty.
 To remove the old containers -- destroying any existing data -- use `make clean-old-docker`.

-3. Download and install Go from https://golang.org/dl/
+3. Download and install Go from https://golang.org/dl/ .
+Follow the getting started steps to define your workspace directory and %GOPATH%.

 4. Fork https://github.com/mattermost/mattermost-server

-5. Clone the Mattermost source code from your fork:
+5. Clone the Mattermost source code from your fork using Git Bash into your %GOPATH%.

     ```sh
     cd ~/go